-- Each night, IB LLC receives from the OCC the "OCC E&A" (exercise and assignment activity) file in machine-readable format setting forth, on a per contract basis, the aggregate exercise and assignment quantities to IB LLC. - 2.
-For each contract assignment record, the IB LLC System compiles a - list, in ascending account number order, of all customer accounts held at IB LLC with short positions in the relevant contract. - 3.
-If only one customer holds a short position in the contract assigned, that customer is automatically allocated the assignment and no lottery is needed. - 4.
-If more than one customer holds a short position in the contract assigned, the IB LLC System runs an automated random lottery to determine the allocation of quantities that are to be assigned to each customer.
-The IB LLC System shall: - a.
+- 1. Each night, IB LLC receives from the Options Clearing Corporation (the "OCC") the "OCC E&A" (exercise and assignment activity) file in machine-readable format setting forth, on a per contract basis, the aggregate exercise and assignment quantities to IB LLC. - 2.
+For each contract assignment record, the IB System compiles a list, in ascending account number order, of all IB LLC and IB UK customer accounts with short positions in the relevant contract. - 3.
+If only one IB LLC or IB UK customer holds a short position in the contract assigned, that customer is automatically allocated the assignment and no lottery is needed. - 4.
+If more than one IB LLC or IB UK customer holds a short position in the contract assigned, the IB System runs an automated random lottery to determine the allocation of quantities that are to be assigned to each IB LLC or IB UK customer.
+The IB System shall: - a.
 Assign two sequence ranges to each customer's holdings (see Exhibit A). - b.
 Generate a random number to find a "Starting Point".
 The Starting Point is the customer contract sequence number from which the allocation of the assignment quantity begins.
 To generate a Random Number, the IB System will: - Initialize the Oracle random number generator with the system time (HH24MISS) - Find the Random Number by taking the MOD (random number, total position) + 1 to ensure that the Random Number is between one and the total number of short contracts.